dbharbin/streaming-radio/README.md

 # streaming-radio
-This is primarily an instructional repo that outlines the steps to use IceCast and Gqrx on DragonBoards 820c in creating a streaming SDR.
+This is primarily an instructional repo that outlines the steps to use IceCast and Gqrx on DragonBoards 820c (herein referred to synomously with "the target") in creating a streaming SDR.

 # Initial Setup
 This demo uses an RTL-SDR USB audio dongle based on the RTL2832U chipset.
 The good news is these are only $20!
 The Gqrx open source application connects to the dongle and decodes full-spectrum radio including FSRS, Amature Radio bands, FM Radio, National Weather frequencies, Air Traffic control, and more.
 It then leverages the streaming UDP output of Gqrx, uses VLC to convert this to Ogg and sends it to the open source streaming audio server application IceCast, creating a streaming radio that streams the radio frequencies being played to client computers.
 The high level demo setup is shown in the picture below.